 How To Create an Inspiration Board

 Creating an inspiration board is different than a Pinterest board.
 I made my inspiration board by collecting my color swatches, inspirational home decor pictures and attached everything to a physical board as the reference for our home.

-I was so excited to make my inspiration board that I had it on display at our house warming party.
-My friends laughed that I went though the trouble of making an inspiration board, but guess what?
+I was so excited to make the inspiration board that I had it on display at our housewarming party.
+My friends laughed that I went through the trouble of making an inspiration board, but guess what?
 That’s what designers do!

 If you’ve seen any HGTV house flipping shows, the designer always presents a visual for the homeowner with the project colors, furniture ideas, etc. An inspiration board puts your ideas in one place so you can easily see how things will flow and work out.